"I instantly noticed a clearer and louder

 tone coming from my amplifier"

 You probably know by now that the quality and type of shielding used in both guitar cables and guitar patch cables will play an extremely important role in reducing interference.
 I’m sure you’ve come across at least one of the hundreds of articles explaining the importance of low capacitance wire as well.
-However, there are a few other things to consider when choosing the best guitar cables that can help keep your signal as true to the source as possible.
+However, there are a few other things to consider when choosing your cables that can help keep your signal as true to the source as possible.

 What is the best guitar cable length?